felicedeluca/graphmetrics/Readme.md

 ##### Crossings
 Counts the number of edge crossings in the given layout.
-The technique checkes the intersection between any pair of edges, and returns the crossings number.
+The technique checks the intersection between any pair of edges, and returns the crossings number.

+It Counts the crossings of the given graph G. The crossing count can be executed only on the given list of edges of G passed as input in edges_to_compare.
+Also the execution can stop as soon as a crossing is found if the boolean value stop_when_found is set to True.
+If the vertices have labels with given height and width the crossings that occur below the labels can be ignored if the boolean value ignore_label_edge_cr is set to True.
+Return a list of crossings where each element has the crossing edge and the intersection point.

 The algorithm should be improved using a sweep-line technique.